 A series of marine deposits are visible on the cuspate foreland at the northern extremity of Edmonson Point.
 The gently sloping raised beaches of the foreland are composed of differing ratios of sands, pebbles and boulders distributed over lava flows (Simeoni et al., 1989).
-Numerous small crater-like pits, many containing meltwater or ice, can be observed just above the high tide mark in this locality; these are thought to have been formed by extreme tides and the melting of coastal ice accumulations.
-South of the cuspate foreland, volcanic bedrock exposures are common over much of the ground extending up to about 800 m inland from the coast, most evident in the prominent hills of about 120 m in height in the central northern part of Edmonson Point.
-A series of late-Pleistocene moraines and related tills lie on the western side of these exposures, with bands of Holocene ice-cored moraine, talus and debris slopes adjacent to the glacier ice which extends from Mount Melbourne (Baroni and Orombelli, 1994).
+Numerous small crater-like pits, many containing melt-water or ice, can be observed just above the high tide mark in this locality.
+They were likely formed by extreme tides and melting of coastal ice accumulations.
+South of the cuspate foreland, volcanic bedrock exposures are common over much of the ground extending up to about 800 m inland from the coast.
+They are most evident in the prominent hills of about 120 m in height in the central northern part of Edmonson Point.
+A series of late-Pleistocene moraines and related tills lay on the western side of these exposures, with bands of Holocene ice-cored moraine, talus and debris slopes adjacent to the glacier ice which extends from Mount Melbourne (Baroni and Orombelli, 1994).